bradleypeabody/MacNagios/README.md

 Nagios status bar monitoring tool for MacOS X.

 Have you ever wished that you could just look at the top right corner of your Mac desktop and see a little icon and a number that indicated how your servers were doing?
-And if something went wrong, get a little message in your notification center that said what happened.
-Wish no more, my friend - MacNagios is just that.
+And if something went wrong, get a little message in your notification center that says what happened?
+Wish no more, my friend - MacNagios is just that ~~and more~~!

 Installation - Client
 =====================